zwblank/Project_4/README.md

 A second dataset was created that included the prev_sold_date column that was used for buildling the Postgresql database.
 This dataset had 1,353,433 rows.
 In the dataset, two views were created to be used in queries.

+Part of the data viewing and cleanup was performed using Pandas.
+This included reading the raw data zipped csv file.
+The file is too large to upload to github and too large to open in Excel.
+Dataframes were made from subsets of the raw data.
+SQLite was used to create a connection to a database.
+The file also showed off skills learned in creating graphs using matplotlib

 ## Postgresql
 The realestate_db database contains 3 tables:
 * realtor_filtered - main table